 12. Increased Employee Work Presence

-Do you feel that you need to be in all places at all times?
-When adopting a true approach to virtual team working, you can.
+Do you feel that you must be in all places at all times?
+When adopting a true approach to virtual teamwork, you can.
 Do you need to attend a manager’s staff meeting in India to pitch your new project?
 You are there.
 Do you need to sell the idea of expanding your product portfolio in Costa Rica to the local management team?
 You are there.
 Your employees can work across the globe without having to leave their homes.

 Adopting flexible working is the closest to omnipotent we as humans can get

-I have presented at team meetings, all-employee meetings, and all manager meetings in multiple contents within the same single working day without leaving my home office.
+I have presented at team meetings, all-employee meetings, and all manager meetings with multiple topics within the same working day without leaving my home office.

 That is what is called an increased work presence.